 The Group is committed to incorporate environmental and social risk considerations into all financing activities.
 It is also committed to identify its customers, exposures, relationships, business, and other activities that may expose it to such risk.
 While it establishes environmental and social requirements for customers to comply with national laws, regulations, and best practice standards, it also communicates environmental and social expectations to staff, customers, and other external stakeholders.
 The Group is dedicated to improving the overall environmental and social performance of its portfolio through enhanced risk management and to continually building the ability of staff to identify environmental and social risks.
+The Group proactively manages a portfolio of lending which are designated as Social Loans and in 2024 expanded its social product suite with 'Loan Up'.
+In addition, a methodology is currently being developed on broader social risks as set out within the European Sustainability Reporting Standards (ESRS) namely ESRS chapters S1, S2, S3 and S4.
+The impacts and risk will be reported on within the groups first report under the Corporate Sustainability Reporting Directive (CSRD).

-The recently introduced Responsible Lending Policy sets out, in a clear and transparent manner, the assessment criteria to be used when evaluating lending proposals from an ESG perspective.
+The Responsible Lending Policy sets out, in a clear and transparent manner, the assessment criteria to be used when evaluating lending proposals from an ESG perspective.
 In line with the mentioned Policy, the evaluation of proposals using ESG assessment criteria has the ultimate objective of grading a borrower and its financing proposal against pre-determined environmental, social and governance sustainability criteria and metrics.
 Each of these criteria is assessed during the loan proposal stage, before a report of this grading is passed on to the Credit Risk Management function, for an independent review in line with the Bank's policies, risk appetite, and other credit-related procedures.